andrewjmack/credit-risk-classification/README.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 If you do not recommend any of the models, please justify your reasoning.

+## Resources
+[1]: "What are derogatory marks and what do they mean?"
+Capital One: https://www.capitalone.com/learn-grow/money-management/derogatory-credit/
+- Initial dataset provided by EdX/Univ of Denver
+- Course class sessions, slide content and activities